Light63/LITA_CUSTOMERDATA_PROJECT/README.md

 )

------PROJECT QUESTION NUMBER 2 QUERIES------
+PROJECT QUESTION NUMBER 2 QUERIES

------1.
-RETRIEVE THE TOTAL NUMBER OF CUSTOMERS FROM EACH REGION-----
+1. RETRIEVE THE TOTAL NUMBER OF CUSTOMERS FROM EACH REGION

 ```
 SELECT region, COUNT (CustomerName) as Number_of_Customers
 FROM [dbo].[CustomerData_Project]
 group by Region
 Order by Region
 ```

-SELECT * FROM [dbo].[CustomerData_Project]

-------2.
-FIND THE MOST POPULAR SUBSCRIPTION TYPE BY THE NUMBER oF CUSTOMERS---
+2. FIND THE MOST POPULAR SUBSCRIPTION TYPE BY THE NUMBER oF CUSTOMERS

 ```
 select top 1(SubscriptionType),
 COUNT (CustomerID) as TOTAL_CUSTOMERS
 from [dbo].[CustomerData_Project]
 group by SubscriptionType
 order by TOTAL_CUSTOMERS desc
 ```

-------3.
-FIND CUSTOMERS WHO CANCELLED THEIR SUBSCRIPTION WITHIN 6 MONTHS---- SELECT * FROM [dbo].[CustomerData_Project]
+3. FIND CUSTOMERS WHO CANCELLED THEIR SUBSCRIPTION WITHIN 6 MONTHS

 ```
 SELECT CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd,canceled
 from [dbo].[CustomerData_Project]
 where canceled = 1
 and datediff(month, subscriptionEnd, SubscriptionStart) <= 6
 ```

-------4.
-CALCULATE THE AVERAGE SUBSCRIPTION DURATION FOR ALL CUSTOMERS----
+4. CALCULATE THE AVERAGE SUBSCRIPTION DURATION FOR ALL CUSTOMERS

 ```
 select  AVG(DATEDIFF(day, SubscriptionStart, SubscriptionEnd))
 as avg_subscription_duration
 from [dbo].[CustomerData_Project]
 ```

-------5.
-FIND CUSTOMERS WITH SUBCRIPTIONS LONGER THAN 12 MONTHS------
+5. FIND CUSTOMERS WITH SUBCRIPTIONS LONGER THAN 12 MONTHS

 ```
 SELECT CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd
 from [dbo].[CustomerData_Project]
 where datediff(month, subscriptionEnd, SubscriptionStart) > 12
 ```

-------6.
-CALCULATE TOTAL REVENUE BY SUBSCRIPTION TYPE----
+6. CALCULATE TOTAL REVENUE BY SUBSCRIPTION TYPE

 ```
 select SubscriptionType,  sum (revenue) as Total_Revenue
 from [dbo].[CustomerData_Project]
 group by Subscriptiontype
 ```

-select * from [dbo].[CustomerData_Project]

-------7.
-FIND THE TOP THREE REGIONS BY SUBSCRIPTION CANCELLATIONS---
+7. FIND THE TOP THREE REGIONS BY SUBSCRIPTION CANCELLATIONS

 ```
 SELECT REGION, COUNT(CustomerID) As total_cancellations
 from [dbo].[CustomerData_Project]
 where canceled = 1
 group by region
 order by total_cancellations DESC
 ```

-------8.
-FIND THE TOTAL NUMBER OF ACTIVE AND CANCELLED SUBSCRIPTIONS---
+8. FIND THE TOTAL NUMBER OF ACTIVE AND CANCELLED SUBSCRIPTIONS

 ```
 select sum (case when Canceled = 0 then 1 else 0 end) as activeSubsriptions,
 sum(case when Canceled = 1 then 1 else 0 end) as CanceledSubscriptions
 from [dbo].[CustomerData_Project]
 ```

----

 ###  Data Visualization for Customer Subscription Data